-Making better and more productions and land, is crucial to addressing climate change.
+Making better and more productive use of all natural resources, including energy, water and land, is crucial to addressing climate change.

 Ontario has already come a long way in this regard.
 In 2014, about 90 per cent of Ontario's electricity generation came from low-carbon sources, including nuclear, hydro, wind, biomass and solar.